 Secondly, there will be a short examination.
 You may be asked to remove some clothing from the area being examined, and to perform simple movements.

-You will be advised on self-help and home exercises to aid your recovery and prevent symptoms returning or getting worse.
+In addition to hands on treatment, you may be advised on self-help and home exercises to aid your recovery and prevent symptoms getting worse or returning.

 At the end of this first appointment we will discuss with you if any follow up appointments are needed.